Software Technology Trends Enhance Mold making Industry

-Speed in toolpath generation and efficient tool paths to provide speed in machining is becoming increasingly important.
+Speed in toolpath generation and efficient tool paths to provide speed in machining are becoming increasingly important.
 As most products now have adequate functionality, speed can be more important than new functionality.

 Solid Design, Import, and Machining

 Solid-based design is not new.
 The concept was developed in the mid-1980s and became popular in the late 1980s.
 Major CAD/CAM vendors soon came out with solid-based design systems.
-Currently, most CAM software vendors now support, in one way or another, design, import and direct machining of solid models.
+Currently, most CAM software vendors now support it.
+In one way or another, design, import, and direct machining of solid models.
 Typically, the solid models are tessellated and machining is done on the tessellated model.
 Working with solid models is clearly the wave of the future.